strongbrewio/strongbrewio.github.io/_posts/2019-01-21-rxjs-patterns-conditionally-executing-work.md

 );
 ```

-Inside the else statement, we return the `dialog$`.
-This means that, for the else statement, we get an `Observable<Observable<boolean>>` (remember that our `showDialog` function returns an `Observable<boolean>`.
+Of course, this introduced a problem inside of our code.
+The if statemnet will still work, but the else statement is posing a problem here.
+If the else is executed, the stream that is returned by the `map` operator (so before the `switchMap`) is of type `Observable<Observable<<boolean>>`.
+That's not what we need.
+The `switchMap` operator needs to be applied to an `Observable` with our selected items.

-That's not what we want.
-We want to:
+To fix this, we don't need to return the `dialog$` but:

 - Subscribe to this stream (remember, `Observable`s are lazy and subscribing will trigger the dialog to be shown)
-- We want the result of the `Observable` and not the `Observable` itself.
+- Listen for the result of that `dialog$`, remember, the user can either accept or decline, and handle this properly

-To fix this, we can change the operator that we are using.
-If we change the `map` operator to a flattening operator such as `switchMap` or `concatMap`, we can return the `Observable` from the `showDialog` function and the operator will subscribe to the `Observable` for us and return the result!
+First step in fixing this, we can change the operator that we are using.
+If we change the `map` operator to a flattening operator such as `switchMap` or `concatMap`, we can return the `Observable` from the `showDialog` function and the operator will flatten it from an `Observable<Observable<boolean>>` to an `Observable<boolean>`.

 Let's take a look at the code: